qqcpes/Library/docs/howto/print.md

 ```
 Once you have sent the mail, wait for the printing press to reply that the posters have been printed.
 Once they do, go and collect it(This takes 1-2 days so plan in advance with your design team)

->If you dont know where the printin press is... :|
+>If you dont know where the printing press is... :|
 Go to the basement of Management Block(Some people call it Tech Park)
 >Head towards the left side of the lift and you should see a room stacked with bundles of paper.
 You have now arrived at your destination. :)